Your API key is a type of password that gives you or your clients access to the Elegant Themes software.

 Adding new API keys for clients

-By assigning a unique API key to each client or website you can easily disable the access of a website to Elegant Themes product updates.
+By assigning a unique API key to each client or website you can easily disable or delete the access of any website to Elegant Themes product updates.

 How to manage multiple API keys?